jjt324/hello/README.md

 To DO:

 - Introduce a SSL to enable HTTPS communication
-- Iterate new features for a more robust UX in GoWiki v2.0
+- Iterate GoWiki v2.0, adding new features as to provide a more robust UX
 - Work AngularJS UI components into GoWiki front-end
 - Develop a RESTful JSON API for the matured version of gowiki